cuperman/mint-assessment/02-wizard-application/README.md

 ## Overview

 In this challenge, you will create a simple and lightweight full-stack application that simulates a multi-step quote request wizard for HVAC installations.
 This is a simplified version of a real-world scenario where our customers request a quote online for our services.
-YOu can see our current implementation in our website www.minthome.com (At the moment we are only servicing Texas, Nevada and Arizona).
+You can see our current implementation in our website www.minthome.com (At the moment we are only servicing Texas, Nevada and Arizona).

 ## Requirements